The Art of Adaptability:

-Well the first thing is that we need to acknowledge is change.
+Well, the first thing is that we need to acknowledge is change.
 Most folks understand the need to change and are partially motivated until it comes to the crunch.
-They decide not follow their initial desire to change.
+They decide not to follow their initial desire to change.
 To obtain the desired attributes a person needs motivation and must dig deep within themselves to fully appreciate all the ramifications as they take their first step towards their desired prize and lifestyle change.

 The Z.A.S. needs no motivation other than that of not appearing on a menu.
-For us regular folk we need to cultivate motivation to aid in our success, which may be as simple as recognizing our needs opposed to our wants.
+For us regular folk we need to cultivate motivation to aid in our success, which may be as simple as recognizing our needs as opposed to our wants.
 The principles of the Z.A.S. may assist us in this task.

 The essentials, what you need rather than what you want.